Swin fMRI Transformer Predicts Early Neurodevelopmental Outcomes from Neonatal fMRI: Experiments

 \paragraph{Multi-Label Prediction}

 To predict all three classes simultaneously, we used a shared classification/regression head, a design choice based on the expected correlation among these values (see Section~\ref{sec:methods}).

-Sequence length changes showed similar effects to single-label predictions.
-As shown in Table~\ref{tab:bsid-raw-multi}, pre-training provided only marginal improvements, highlighting the limited transferability of adult data to neonatal predictions.
+Changes in sequence length showed similar effects to single-label predictions.
+As shown in Table~\ref{tab:bsid-raw}, pre-training provided marginal improvements, highlighting the limited transferability of adult data to neonatal predictions.
 However, multi-label regression results align with previous studies~\cite{He2020}, showing performance gains across all classes for both regression and classification.
 These improvements may stem from shared learning across developmental domains, enabling the model to capture complex, interrelated features of early brain development.